 When we share something on our social media profiles, we invite feedback.
 Seeing positive reactions pop up in our notifications gives our brains a shot of dopamine – a chemical once thought to create pleasure but now understood to cause us to seek it.
 The more likes we get, the more we want, and so on.

 If a post performs well, we feel validated.
-If a post fails to attract attention, we may feel as if we are failing – and seeing our peers succeed only compounds this reaction and its impact on our self-esteem.
+If a post fails to attract attention, we may feel as if we are failing.
+And seeing our peers succeed only compounds this reaction and its impact on our self-esteem.

 Controlling our image

-The ease and speed with which we can share our lives with hundreds or more people on social media is much greater than in the outside world.
+The ease and speed with which we can share our lives with hundreds or more people on social media are much greater than in the outside world.
 This is particularly pertinent to important life events such as getting engaged.
 For instance, according to a recent study by UK jewellery retailer Goldsmiths, 47% of Brits would share their big news online within a day.

 The study confirmed this desire for control too: 38% of those asked would be annoyed if friends and family revealed their engagement news on social media before they did.

 With increased awareness of the potential impacts of social media on our mental state, more of us are taking breaks from social media or rejecting it entirely.
-Many younger people in particular are taking time out to reset, while the Goldsmiths’ survey found that 30% of those asked would now choose to keep their personal news private.
+Many younger people, in particular, are taking time out to reset, while the Goldsmiths’ survey found that 30% of those asked would now choose to keep their personal news private.

 This trend comes amid growing pressure from government organisations to limit the power of social networks and restrict our reliance on likes.